macrozzz/Macro-keyboard-list-with-softwares/README.md

 1. Create your repository in your github
 2. Show the keyboard with images
-3. Add the software
+3. Add the software if available
-4. Create a pull request with the link to your github
+4. Create a pull request with the link to your github and link to the product